File Your Nevada Corporation Online Yourself

 Next, you need to order your Corporate Book.

-Every Corporation needs a Corporate Book.
+Every corporation needs a corporate book.
 It can be formal or informal.
-Even though you can use a binder from Wal Mart and make a book up yourself, I suggest you buy one from Blumberg Excelsior.
-It is much more professional.
+Even though you can use a binder from Wal-Mart and make a book up yourself, I suggest you buy one from Corpkit Legal Supplies, as it is much more professional.

-I like the Burgundy Beauty for $75.00 but check out their website and order the one that you like best.
+I like the Corporate Kit Standard for $70.00, but check out their website and order the one that you like best.
 They come with a corporate seal, certificates, transfer ledger, dividers, and minute paper.
-You can order their kits with printed minutes and By-Laws or you can download the ones on this site.
-Your choice.
+You can order their kits with printed minutes and by-laws, or you can download the ones on this site, depending on what works best for you.

 And finally, it is time to open your Corporation Bank Account.

-You will need to show all banks your:
+You will need to show all banks the following items:

 - Filed Initial List